Hwang08/Netflix-landing-page-clone/README.md

 Netflix Landing Page Clone

+Projects purpose was to build replacate a website by just looking at the page.
+Similar to converting a mock-up to a webpage or a psd file to webpage.

 Built with HTML and CSS